remy-actual/puppet-iterm2/README.md

 #### Stable Distribution

-This is iTerm2 version 2.0.0; the first full release of iTerm2.
+This is iTerm2 version 2.1.4; the recommended build for most users.
+It is updated to work well with El Capitan.

 ```puppet
 include iterm2::stable